ConveyorLabs/smart-contracts/QSP_Checklist.md

 the restriction for `x` is set to `<= 0x7FFFFFFFFFFFFFFF` in the current implementation.

 ### Resolution
-Changed the require statement to the reccomended validation logic.
+Changed the require statement to the recommended validation logic.
 Reference `ConveyorMath.sol#L20-25`.
 ```solidity
 function fromUInt256(uint256 x) internal pure returns (uint128) {
     unchecked {